robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-1-ect-theory.md

 ## Developing language in Primary and Secondary settings

 Vocabulary in the English language is extremely complex; one word can carry many meanings which are context and subject specific.
 For example, the word ‘prime’ in Maths has a different meaning to the word ‘prime’ in English, which is why developing pupils’ disciplinary literacy is incredibly important.
 Pupils need to be explicitly taught the meaning of words in different contexts and subject disciplines.
-Therefore, _every_ teacher is responsible for developing pupils' literacy, including the teaching of vocabulary.
+Therefore, _every_ teacher is responsible for developing pupils’ literacy, including the teaching of vocabulary.
 This can be done by ensuring pupils have the opportunity to learn new words and explore ways to use familiar words in new contexts.

 Vocabulary should be taught to pupils both implicitly, through modelling high-quality oral language, and explicitly, via the direct teaching of new words.